microsoft/finops-toolkit/docs/_docs/conduct-an-iteration.md

 ## ✋ Before you begin

 Consider the stakeholders involved in your iteration.
-Since FinOps requires collaboration across business, technology, and finance teams, we recommend approaching this tutorial holistically and evaluating each step with everyone in mind.
+Since FinOps requires collaboration across FinOps practitioners, leadership, product, engineering, finance, and procurement teams, we recommend approaching this tutorial holistically and evaluating each step with everyone in mind.
 However, there are also times when you may only have a subset of stakeholders.
 For example, a single engineering team, or just one FinOps practitioner dedicated to setting up the right culture and driving positive change within the organization.
 Whichever case applies to you in this iteration, keep all stakeholders' experience in mind as you complete this tutorial.
 Every balanced team has people with a diverse mix of experience levels.
 Make your best judgment about the team's current state.

 <br>